 Feed-in of PV connected via an MPPT Solar Charger can be enabled and disabled in the Energy Storage Systems menu in the CCGX.
 Note that when disabled, the PV power will still be used to power AC loads.

-When using an MPPT Solar Charger, feed-in can be enabled and disabled from the settings menu on the CCGX.
+For Victron MPPT Solar Chargers, grid feed-in can be enabled and disabled in the ESS settings menu on the CCGX.

 For Fronius grid-tie inverters, ESS has a special feature: zero feed-in.